EternityForest/iot_devices/docs/subtypes.md

 This is a list containing [eventName, timestamp, data] where data may be any type.
 As with timetrigger, the timestamp may be in any format the device wants to send, but should be expressed in floating point seconds.

+### textmessage

+An object with the following, used for representing a stream of chat messages.

+text: the message as a string
+priority: debug, error, info, warning, critical
+timestamp: float